gatlin/AFSBylaws/bylaws.md

 2.2 Voting and Proxy

 Members shall be present in person to vote.
-Provided that with reasonable notice to the meeting chairperson, a member may attend any meeting and vote by electronic means in which all persons participating in the meeting can hear or communicate with each other simultaneously.
+Provided that with reasonable notice to the meeting chair, a member may attend any meeting and vote by electronic means in which all persons participating in the meeting can hear or communicate with each other simultaneously.

 3. Board of Directors
 ---